-Are you making your own embellishments for your kit?
-Then be sure to share your ideas with us.
-You can link up by using the Link-Up page on the CKC blog, posting in the Counterfeit Kit Challenge Facebook Community Group or on Instagram (find us @counterfeitchallenge and share with #counterfeitchallenge ).
+If you create any of your own forgeries, make sure you share with us!
+We love to see your creations and projects.
+You can do this by using the Link-Up page here on the blog, posting in the Counterfeit Kit Challenge Facebook Community Group or on Instagram (find us @counterfeitchallenge and share with #counterfeitchallenge )